oishikm12/cpp-collection/README.md

 ### Trees

 * [**Catalan Numbers**](problems/catalan.cpp) - Given a limit, print all consequetive catalan number upto that point (Number of BST with 'n' nodes)
-* [**Min Swaps Required**](problems/min_swaps_bt2bst.cpp) - Given a complete binary tree in array format, task is to determine how many swaps will be required to convert this into a binary search tree.
+* [**Min Swaps Required**](problems/min_swaps_bt2bst.cpp) - Given a complete binary tree in array format, task is to determine how many swaps will be required to convert this into a binary search tree
 * [**Smallest Distance between Nodes**](problems/smallest_node_distance.cpp) - Given a binary tree and two nodes, task is to find the smallest distance between them
+* [**Overlapping Appointment Timings**](problems/appointment_timings.cpp) - Given times of arrival of guests and their departure, task is to find out which sequences overlap with others
+* [**Least Greatest Right**](problems/least_greatest_right.cpp) - Given a list of numbers, task is to replace each number with a it's least greatest number present to it's right side

 ### Heaps